ILIAS-eLearning/ILIAS/templates/Readme.md

 ## CSS Guideline

-CSS is optained by using a lessc compiler on delos.less, e.g. like so:
+CSS is optained by using a sass compiler on delos.scss, e.g. like so:

 ```
-lessc templates/default/delos.less templates/default/delos.css
+sass templates/default/delos.scss templates/default/delos.css
 ```

 Note that the output heavily depends on the used lessc version.
 If you observe that